What are light shelves? A Comprehensive Guide

-However, they are not as effective as internal light shelves transferring daylight into the building because they don’t offer a direct path from the window to a deeper interior space.
+However, they are not as effective as internal light shelves in transferring daylight into the building because they don’t offer a direct path from the window to deeper interior space.

-Are there any light shelves that cover both inside and outside of a building?
+Are there any light shelves that cover both the inside and outside of a building?

 There are different designs with different proportions of light shelves staying inside or outside of a building.